 The platform boasts advanced content scheduling features, allowing communicators to strategically plan the timing and frequency of messages.
 This ensures optimal reach and impact, reaching the audience at the most opportune moments.

-The platform’s versatility enables communicators to segment their audience based on criteria such as department, role, or location.
+The versatility of the Broadcast platform enables communicators to segment their audience based on criteria such as department, role, or location.
 This segmentation facilitates precise targeting in communication planning, ensuring that messages are tailored to specific groups.

 Once the communication plan is operational, Broadcast provides feedback and analytics tools, allowing communicators to measure the impact of messages.
 This data-driven approach enhances the planning process, enabling effective adaptation and improvement of communication strategies.
 The end of the calendar or fiscal year is an opportune time to review the service delivery plan and make necessary amendments.